 Legislation.
-A number of legislative proposals have been introduced related to climate change, and in particular, U.S. domestic action on research, science, and emissions trading or sequestration credit.
-(See the legislation section of CRS Issue Brief IB89005, Global Climate Change).
+A number of legislative proposals have been introduced over the years related to climate change, and in particular, U.S. domestic action on research, science, and emissions trading or sequestration credit.
+(For proposals and action in the 108th Congress, see CRS Report RL32055, Climate Change Legislation in the 108th Congress, and the legislation section of CRS Issue Brief IB89005, Global Climate Change).
 Recent legislation has also included an emphasis on climate/greenhouse gas reduction benefits of several energy proposals for increased energy efficiency and alternative energy research, development and deployment.
-(See CRS Issue Brief IB10041, Renewable Energy: Tax Credit, Budget, and Electricity Production, CRS Issue Brief IB10020, Energy Efficiency: Budget, Oil Conservation, and Electricity Conservation, and CRS Report RL31044, Renewable Energy Legislation in the 107th Congress.)
-In general, if any treaty were to be sent to the Senate for consideration, legislation that might be required for its implementation would also typically be sent to the Congress by the Administration.
-Legislation related to the Kyoto Protocol would not be likely unless the protocol were sent to Congress, which as noted above is not likely, given the Bush Administration's position on the protocol. (see also the "Legislation" Section of the CRS Global Climate Change Electronic Briefing Book [http://www.congress.gov/brbk/html/ebgcc1.shtml].
+(See CRS Issue Brief IB10041, Renewable Energy: Tax Credit, Budget, and Electricity Production, and CRS Issue Brief IB10020, Energy Efficiency: Budget, Oil Conservation, and Electricity Conservation).